St. Francis Xavier and Chancellor Scholarships

 The St. Francis Xavier scholarship is a full tuition, four-year scholarship.
 It is awarded annually to 10 incoming first-year students with exceptional academic achievement and outstanding leadership involvement in their community and/or school.

 The Chancellor Scholarship is a four-year scholarship named in honor of Xavier's past President and first Chancellor of the University, Father James E. Hoff, S.J.
 It is awarded annually to 15 incoming first-year students with excellent academic achievement.
-The 2012-2013 value of the Chancellor Scholarship was $17,000 per year.
+For Fall 2014, the Chancellor Scholarship was valued at $22,000 per year.

 Typical recipients of the St. Francis Xavier and Chancellor scholarships rank in the top 5 percent of their high school class with a GPA of at least a 3.75 and have a minimum SAT of 1360 (ACT of 31).
-Selected students will be interviewed on campus on Saturday, February 9.
+Selected students will be interviewed on campus in the spring of the student's senior year.

 The St. Francis Xavier and Chancellor scholarships are tuition restricted and supersede any other scholarship/award offers.